Phala-Network/dstack/README.md

 ## Prerequisites

-- A TDX host machine setup following [canonical/tdx](https://github.com/canonical/tdx)
+- A bare metal TDX server setup following [canonical/tdx](https://github.com/canonical/tdx)
 - Public IPv4 address assigned to the machine
-- A domain name you can modify DNS records
 - At least 16GB RAM, 100GB free disk space.
+- A domain with DNS access if you want to set up `dstack-gateway` for Zero Trust HTTPS

+> [!NOTE]
+>
+> This doc assumes you have access to a compatible Intel TDX Server ready to be configured with Dstack.
+Check the [Hardware Requirements](https://docs.phala.network/dstack/hardware-requirements) for more information on buying a bare metal server or renting a server from OVH.
+To start learning about Dstack check out the [docs](https://docs.phala.network/dstack/overview).
+>
+> If you are looking to deploy a CVM in minutes, go to the docs to learn how to [sign-up for a Phala Cloud Account](https://docs.phala.network/phala-cloud/getting-started/sign-up-for-cloud-account) and [deploy your first CVM on Dstack]((https://docs.phala.network/phala-cloud/getting-started/start-from-cloud-ui)).

 ## Install dependencies